windingtheropes/devbot/README.md

 ## config.json
 config.json is located in the src/ folder of devbot.
 ### format
-the config.json file contains sensitive and variable bot information, as such, is ignored in commits and must be added manually by the user.
+the config.json file contains sensitive and variable bot information, as such, is ignored in commits and must be added manually by the user. in the code, process.env is used as an alternative for config.json for official devbot hosting.
 ### fields
 the config.json file contains the following:\
 token: the bot token, get it from https://discord.com/developers/applications/APP-ID-GOES-HERE/bot > Token > Copy\